 Isfahan is filled with wonderful structures belonging to Seljuk and Safavid Dynasty.
 It is a city of rich Persian art, history, culture, and handicrafts that you should not miss.
 There are beautiful palaces, bridges, mosques, and bazaar in Isfahan that are a great representative of the beautiful four-season Iran.
 In this article, we have included the best places to visit in Isfahan.

 Wandering around Naghshe Jahan Square

-Don’t mistake it for a usual square right in the heart of the city.
+Don’t mistake it for the usual square right in the heart of the city.
 Naghshe Jahan Square known also as Imam Square is a significant square full of wonders and archaeological masterpieces belonging to Safavid Era.
 This UNESCO World Heritage Site has great attractions in each corner and there are a lot of stores all around the square presenting the remarkable Isfahan handicrafts and art.

 You can find Sheikh Lotfollah Mosque on the east, Shah Mosque on the south, Ali Qapu Palace on the west, and Qeisarie Gate in the north side of the mosque which are the prominent attractions of this square.

 There are so many colorful tiles and calligraphic inscriptions in the Sheikh Lotfollah and Shah Mosque.
 Geisarie Gate is actually the main portal to the Isfahan Grand Bazaar.
 By passing Qeisarie Gate you will be welcomed to a labyrinth of wonders of the bazaar where you can find an opportunity to get a better understanding of local lives.
 The arched ceilings and domes are a great representative of a typical Persian bazaar.
 You can find different types of handicrafts, well-known Isfahan carpets, various delicious spices, traditional and modern clothes, and so on in the bazaar.
 This roofed bazaar belongs to the 16th century.